-Are you preparing to grow summer garden crops this growing season?
-Check out this list of ideal summer garden crops to grow during the sunniest months of the year!
+You’ll never run out of summer garden crops to choose from this growing season?
+Here, we have a list of the perfect summer garden crops to grow during the hottest months of the year!

 With the incredible flavor and health-boosting properties of basil, your summer garden must never be without it.
 It’s super easy to grow and adds a distinct flavor to so many dishes.
 Make sure you’re harvesting basil properly with this guide.